Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 When you become a career coach you will often have young clients who, after all the stress and strain of exams need help working out their next steps.

 If you DO choose to become a career coach you'll find the chapter on "Taking the Fail out of Failed in my book Mastering the Art of Goals Coaching invaluable in certain situations.
-Click the link for a preview of the content.

-It is particularly useful for clients who have a lot of negative thoughts about themselves after redundancy and any career goals they failed to achieve or school leavers who didn't get the marks they were aiming for.
+It is particularly useful for clients who have a lot of negative thoughts about themselves and any career goals they failed to achieve or school leavers who didn't get the marks they were aiming for.

 I also give many other tips for successfully achieving career goals as well as some real case studies.